django-cms/djangocms-frontend/docs/source/tutorial/template_components.rst

 .. versionadded:: 2.1

-**Template components** are the easiest approach to creating or porting your own custom frontend components, allowing you to define custom components **using django templates, without needing to write any Python code**.
+**Template components** are the easiest approach to creating or porting your own custom frontend components, allowing you to define custom components **using Django templates, without needing to write any Python code**.